cctbx/cctbx_project/mmtbx/probe/README.md

 model is selected.
 There are two Hydrogens that are too far from their Oxygens for Probe to consider them to be bonded; these cause large clashes and cause H to show up in the output list; the Probe2 bonding behavior is correct and so avoids these clashes.
+- 5fa2_edited_reduced.pdb (covalently attached Carbohydrate): Some atom names were swapped in GLU, PHE, and TYR.
+The N2 in NAG (A 601; B 1, 2) was marked as an acceptor in Probe but not in Probe2.
+The total scores were the same, and there is only a single potential dot difference between the two files;
+other counts all match.
+The acceptor difference appears not to have mattered to the score, and the Kinemages look the same.
+This is considered a match.

 Tested the -once flag against water vs. not water in 1xso and got the same results:
 - `probe.exe -kin -mc -once "not water" "water" F:\data\Richardsons\1xso_reduced.pdb  > C:\tmp\1xso_once_orig.kin`